How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Causes of finger fractures

 Both closed and open fractures of the phalanges are divided into fractures with and without displacement of bone fragments.
-Displaced fractures, in turn, are divided into fractures with divergence of bone fragments and overlapping of the edges of bone fragments.
+Displaced fractures, in turn, are divided into fractures with divergence of bone fragments and overlap of the edges of bone fragments.

-According to the number of bone fragments, the following types of fractures are distinguished:
+Based on the number of bone fragments, the following types of fractures are distinguished:

 • splinter-free;